 SECTION 22.
-ONE MINUTE INTERMISSIONS
+ONE-MINUTE INTERMISSIONS

-- ALL A. Observe players as they move to the other end of the field. - R, U B. Move downfield assuming responsibility of respective teams. - C. Time the one-minute intermission between periods and the one-minute intermission after a safety, try or successful field goal.
+- ALL A. Observe players as they move to the other end of the field. - B. Move downfield assuming responsibility of respective teams. - B C. Time the one-minute intermission between periods and the one-minute intermission after a safety, try or successful field goal.
 When 20 seconds remain in the intermission, sound your whistle three times, short but sharp.
 Move to your position and give a visual signal to the R when the intermission expires. - R D. Record and announce yard line on which forward point of ball rests and the down and distance loudly and clearly enough for other officials to hear. - E. Carefully measure distance from nearest marked yard line to forward point of the ball.
 Distance from the inbounds line may be estimated. - F. Check with the H and U on location, down and distance and proceed to corresponding yard line beyond the 50-yard line and spot the ball.
-Do not resume play until one minute has elapsed. - U, L G. Record yard line, down and distance and check R, both before and after he changes position of the ball. - H. Determine the yard line which intersects the chain between the rods.
-Record the down, distance and yard line upon which the ball rests.
+Do not resume play until one minute has elapsed. - U, L, B G. Record yard line, down and distance and check R, both before and after he changes position of the ball. - H. Determine the yard line which intersects the chain between the rods.
+Record the down, distance, and yard line upon which the ball rests.
 Grasp the chain at the back edge of the marked yard line, reverse the chain and the assistants holding the rods and move to corresponding line in the other half of the field.
-Hold the point on the chain at the intersection of that line with the sideline while the assistants tighten the chain.
-The assistants will then move the chain approximately six feet off the sideline. - U, HI.
-After R spots the ball, check for correct spotting and check the down and distance to gain with R. - ALL J. During the intermission between periods, after other prescribed duties are completed, take positions to observe the teams, but away from the team areas.
-Upon the L's 20-second remaining notification, verbally notify both teams that 20-seconds remain, and move to positions for the succeeding play. - U K. When the succeeding play will be a free kick, upon the L's 20-seconds remaining signal, deliver the ball to the kicker between the inbounds lines, and quickly return to the sideline.
-Be on the sideline and ready when the intermission expires. - R L. Upon the L's visual signal that the intermission has expired, ensure both teams are ready to play, then immediately declare the ball ready for play.
+Hold the point on the chain at the intersection of that line with the sideline while the assistants tighten the chain. - U, H, L, B I. After R spots the ball, check for correct spotting and check the down and distance to gain with R. - J. During the intermission between periods, after other prescribed duties are completed, take positions to observe the teams, but away from the team areas.
+Upon the B's 20-second remaining notification, verbally notify both teams that 20-seconds remain, and move to positions for the succeeding play. - B K. When the succeeding play will be a free kick, upon 20-seconds remaining, deliver the ball to the kicker between the inbounds lines, and quickly return to the sideline.
+Be on the sideline and ready when the intermission expires. - R L. Upon the B's visual signal that the intermission has expired, ensure both teams are ready to play, then immediately declare the ball ready for play.